-Artec Studio automatically selects and displays settings for each scanner type in the Current scanner type dropdown.
+Artec Studio automatically selects and displays settings for each scanner type in the Current scanner type dropdown of the Settings dialog and in the Preset dropdown of the Tools panel.
 If it fails to correctly identify your scanner type or you process scans from different scanners, select the appropriate scanner type manually.
 To reset all settings to their default values, click Reset to defaults.